shstrophies/SHSTrophies/README.md

 ___________________________________________________
 **Remaining Search Features**
 ___________________________________________________
-- fix overall suggestion wording
+- (Ujjwal) make max suggestion count 2 so suggestions don't overflow
-- fix advanced search bugs/data validation (Ujjwal)
+- (Ujjwal) fix advanced search bugs/data validation  (ex: when you type John in "Years", all trophies show up)
-- If someone types in football on homepage, searching should bring them to the football trophies page (Ujjwal)
+- (Ujjwal) If someone types in football on homepage, searching should bring them to the football trophies page
+- (minor fix) fix overall suggestion wording
 __________________________________________________
 **UI Related Backend**
 ___________________________________________________
-- add report a bug page functionality such as google form embedded (Ujjwal)
+- (Ujjwal) add report a bug page such as google form embedded

 ___________________________________________________
 ### UI:
 ___________________________________________________
 - add content for about the app
-- add content for report a bug
-- make it so search bar doesnt push back trophies
+- (Arman)fix scroll down all the way for Name's award page
+- (Arman) fix advanced search's UI

 ___________________________________________________
 ### Torrens/Leadership Kids